The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Sources of Heterogeneous Treatment Effects

 The characteristics that stand out are the same as in the simple one-dimensional heterogeneity analysis.
-The quartile with the largest losses contains older workers with lower levels of schooling; these two variables stand out as having the largest cross-quartile differences of all continuous variables.
+The quartile with the largest losses contains older workers with lower levels of schooling; these two variables have the largest cross-quartile differences among all continuous variables.
 Human capital variables (e.g., tenure) and occupation related factors (e.g., job routineness) also differ markedly across the CATE distribution.
-More vulnerable workers also have less prior mobility and are less likely to hold an education in STEM fields.
+More vulnerable workers have less prior mobility and are less likely to hold an education in STEM fields.
 As already documented, vulnerable workers had lower earnings before becoming displaced.
-But, they seem to have more sector- and firm-specific human capital, as evidenced by their longer industry and job tenures.
+But, they also have more sector- and firm-specific human capital, as evidenced by their longer industry and job tenures.
 Vulnerable workers are also more concentrated in manufacturing industries and more exposed to unfavorable industry characteristics such as bad long-term industry trends and low churn rates.
-They are more likely to live in rural areas with high unemployment rates and high manufacturing shares and their closure events displace a larger share of workers in their specific industry-location cell.
+They are more likely to live in rural areas with high unemployment rates\footnote{This may reflect both persistent adverse local conditions and local business cycle conditions.
+The latter seems reasonable in light of the strong cyclicality in displacement effects observed by \cite{DavisWachter} and \cite{Schmieder23}.} and high manufacturing shares and their closure events displace a larger share of workers in their specific industry-location cell.